Tuong328/Mastermind/README.md

 # Mastermind
-My own take on the Mastermind logic puzzle
+My own take on the Mastermind logic puzzle - James Tuong

-(In Progress Project)
+(Completed as of 12/8/20)